 Pure Mathematics: Broadly speaking, pure mathematics is mathematics that studies entirely abstract concepts.
 It is the methods and techniques which underpin the study of all other areas of mathematics.
 These include proof, algebra, coordinate geometry, calculus, trigonometry, etc.

 Although it is possible to study abstract entities with respect to their intrinsic nature, and not be concerned with how they manifest in the real world, in practice there is much overlap in the activity of pure and applied mathematicians (mechanics and statistics).

-Studying mechanics will help embed topics that will be studied in A Level Physics and A Level Engineering.
+Studying mechanics will help embed topics that will be studied in A level Physics.

 Statistics: Statistics is the study of the collection, analysis, interpretation, presentation, and organisation of data.
 Statistics at A Level Mathematics includes interpreting diagrams, calculating probabilities, modelling distributions and testing hypotheses.
 All of which are applied to real world situations.

 Studying statistics will help embed topics that will be studied in A level Psychology, A level Biology and A level Geography.

 Why take maths further?

 It all comes down to what maths is.
 Just as languages provide the building blocks and rules we need to communicate, maths uses its own language, made up of numbers, symbols and formulas, to explore the rules we need to measure or identify essential problems like distance, speed, time, space, change, force and quantities.
 Maths helps us find patterns and structure in our lives.
 Practically, maths helps us put a price on things, create graphics, build websites, build skyscrapers and generally understand how things work or predict how they might change over time and under different conditions.
 In this sense, maths can help predict the future.
 But it doesn’t stop there; as a subject, maths is also continually growing and changing, as mathematicians & scientists expand on what they already know to discover new theories and inventions.